-Back in 2016, when I was learning my third language, I found myself in a situation many language learners face: I couldn't afford private classes.
+Back in 2016, when I was learning my third language, I found myself in a situation many language learners face: I couldn't afford private classes.Â

-During my research phase, I discovered Rosetta Stone and Duolingo as affordable alternatives to tutoring.
+During my research phase, I discovered Rosetta Stone and Duolingo as affordable alternatives to tutoring.Â

-However, as my learning pace accelerated, I quickly outgrew these two apps.
+However, as my learning pace accelerated, I quickly outgrew these two language apps.
 I was training to participate in a public speaking competition in my target language, and I needed to find effective ways to achieve fluency—and do so fast.

 Rosetta Stone played a crucial role in my early stages of learning, helping me get my hands dirty and introducing me to basic conversational skills.
-But as I progressed, I found that group classes were the key to improving my language abilities and ultimately becoming fluent.
+But as I progressed, I found that group classes were the key to improving my language skills and ultimately becoming fluent.

-As someone who has used both Duolingo and Rosetta Stone extensively, I can confidently say that while both are language-learning apps, they are quite different.
+As someone who has used both Duolingo and Rosetta Stone extensively, I can confidently say that while both are language-learning apps, they are quite different.Â

 Rosetta Stone's content seems more geared toward helping beginners expose themselves to new languages, while Duolingo feels more like a game designed for toddlers.

-However, this doesn't mean you should dismiss Duolingo entirely.
-It’s important to try both apps and make your own decision based on your learning style and goals.
+However, this doesn't mean you should dismiss Duolingo entirely or overestimate Rosetta Stone lessons.
+It's important to try both language apps and make your own decision based on your learning style and goals.Â

 That's why I'm writing this in-depth comparison of Duolingo vs. Rosetta Stone, even though comparing the two is a bit like comparing apples and oranges.

 In this piece, we'll examine the teaching methodologies, content, and core philosophies of both apps.
-We'll also introduce a third alternative you may not have considered, especially if you're learning French.
+We'll also introduce a third alternative you may not have considered, especially if you're learning French.Â

 By the end of this article, you'll have a clearer understanding of which app, if any, might be the best fit for your language-learning journey.